-Simpson is the Executive Producer of The People v.
+Brad Simpson is partners with Nina Jacobson in Color Force.
+Simpson is an executive producer of The People v.
 O.J.
 Simpson: American Crime Story and The Assassination of Gianni Versace: American Crime Story.
-For his work on the franchise, he has received two Emmy Awards®, two Golden Globe Awards®, two Critics Choice Awards, three TCA Awards, two AFI Awards, two PGA Awards, a BAFTA, and an NAACP Award.
-Simpson is also the Executive Producer of Pose, which debuted on FX to critical acclaim.
-Color Force’s next series is Y, starring Diane Lane and is an adaptation of Bryan K. Vaughan’s fabled graphic novel series Y: The Last Man.
+For his work on the franchise, he has received two Emmy® Awards, two Golden Globe® Awards, two Critics’ Choice Awards, three TCA Awards, two AFI Awards, two PGA Awards, a BAFTA and a NAACP Award.
+He is currently in production on the third installment, Impeachment: American Crime Story, starring Sarah Paulson, Beanie Feldstein and Clive Owen.

-Prior to joining Color Force, Simpson was a producer at legendary New York indie production company Killer Films and President of Leonardo DiCaprio’s Appian Way.
-Simpson was executive producer on World War Z, starring Brad Pitt, which grossed over $540 million worldwide.
-He co-produced the multiple Academy Award®-nominated film Far From Heaven, served as associate producer on the Academy Award-winner Boys Don’t Cry, produced Party Monster, served as co-producer on Home at the End of the World and an associate producer on Camp.
-As an executive, he was also involved with such classic independent films as Velvet Goldmine, Hedwig and the Angry Inch, Happiness and One Hour Photo.
+Prior to joining Color Force, Simpson was a producer at legendary New York indie production company Killer Films and president of Leonardo DiCaprio’s Appian Way.
+He was an executive producer on World War Z starring Brad Pitt, which grossed over $540 million worldwide.
+He co-produced the multiple Academy Award®-nominated film Far From Heaven, served as associate producer on the Academy Award winner Boys Don’t Cry, produced Party Monster, served as co-producer on Home at the End of the World and associate producer on Camp.
+As an executive, he was involved with such classic independent films as Velvet Goldmine, Hedwig and the Angry Inch, Happiness and One Hour Photo.

-Originally from Little Rock, AR, Simpson graduated Magna Cum Laude from Brown University.
+Originally from Little Rock, Arkansas, Simpson graduated magna cum laude from Brown University.